Japan gets cautious U.S. welcome on pan-Pacific talks

 | HONOLULU

-HONOLULU The United States on Friday welcomed Japan's interest in joining talks on a pan-Pacific free trade pact but said Tokyo first must show skeptics it can meet the high standards for open markets.
+HONOLULU The United States on Friday welcomed Japan's request to join talks on a pan-Pacific free trade pact but said Tokyo first must show skeptics it can meet the high standards for open markets.

-Japan's move marks a major breakthrough for the U.S.-led talks.
-The Obama administration wants to make the Trans Pacific Partnership a template for quality trade deals and a counterweight to China's presence in the region.
+Japan's move marks a major breakthrough for the U.S.-led talks, which the Obama administration views as a benchmark for quality trade deals and a counterweight to China's presence in the region.

-"In close consultations with Congress and our domestic stakeholders, we look forward to engaging with the Japanese in these discussions," U.S. Trade Representative Ron Kirk said after Japanese Prime Yoshihiko Noda announced his country was ready to join the TPP.
+"In close consultations with Congress and our domestic stakeholders, we look forward to engaging with the Japanese in these discussions," U.S. Trade Representative Ron Kirk said after Japanese Prime Yoshihiko Noda announced his country was ready to join the Transpacific Partnership.

 Ford Motor Co said it opposed the move and Democratic and Republican lawmakers demanded assurances that Japan will make deep structural changes to open the world's third-largest economy to foreign competition.

+Australia's Trade Minister Craig Emerson warmly welcomed Japan's interest in a comprehensive, high-quality agreement, calling it "an extremely positive development."

+Talks are well advanced and Japan's entry could slow the process.
+The nine members have held eight rounds and scheduled five more with an informal goal of finishing next year.

-The leaders of the negotiating countries -- the United States, Australia, New Zealand, Malaysia, Singapore, Vietnam, Brunei, Chile and Peru -- will meet on Saturday at the APEC summit here to discuss the status of the talks and Japan's request to join.
+The leaders of the negotiating countries -- the United States, Australia, New Zealand, Malaysia, Singapore, Vietnam, Brunei, Chile and Peru -- will meet on Saturday to discuss the status of the talks and Japan's request to join.
 All nine members must consent to Japan joining.

-U.S. Representative Kevin Brady, who chairs a key trade subcommittee in the House of Representatives, said he understood from Obama administration officials that Canada, Mexico, the Philippines and Papua New Guinea have also made "very solid inquiries" about joining the talks.

-Canadian Trade Minister Edward Fast did not rule out the possibility, but said Canada had not determined yet whether it was in its best interest.
+Japan, the fourth-largest U.S. trading partner, faced stiff opposition to joining the talks from its farmers, who benefit from a protected agricultural sector.
+Noda's move raised hopes and fears that he is serious about reforms to reinvigorate an economy virtually stalled for the past two decades.

 OPPOSITION AND CONCERNS

-Japan, the fourth-largest U.S. trading partner, faces stiff opposition to joining the talks from its farmers, who benefit from a protected agricultural sector.
-Noda's move raised hopes and fears that he is serious about reforms to reinvigorate an economy virtually stalled for the past two decades.

-Ford Motor Co. opposes letting Japan into the talks because it believes Tokyo is not prepared to address its nontariff barriers that block imports of American cars.
+Ford opposes letting Japan into the talks because it believes Tokyo is not prepared to address its non-tariff barriers that block imports of American cars.

 "In this economy, we should be creating American jobs, supporting American manufacturing and growing American exports.
 Allowing Japan -- the world's most protectionist country -- to participate in the Transpacific Partnership would do the opposite," Ford said in a statement.